quantiota/AI-Agent-Farm/README.md

 Using the AI Agent Farm infrastructure, quantitative finance professionals can easily run multiple tasks simultaneously and distribute them across the workers, which maximizes efficiency and reduces downtime.
 The scalability of the infrastructure allows for future growth, ensuring that it can accommodate an increase in demand for AI agents.
 The JupyterHub instance on the GPU server provides access to Python and Julia kernels, making it an ideal tool for financial analysis.

 ### Others Fields
 The AI Agent Farm infrastructure can also be used in other fields, such as data science, machine learning, and artificial intelligence research.
-With the ability to run multiple tasks simultaneously and distribute them across the workers
+With the ability to run multiple tasks simultaneously and distribute them across the workers.

+Overall, the AI Agent Farm infrastructure is a versatile and scalable tool that can be used in a variety of fields that require high computing power.
+Its modular design and powerful tools make it an ideal platform for performing complex tasks and experimenting with different techniques and models.

 ## CPU & GPU Serveur Resources